Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam mitigation: Results

-Figure~\ref{fig:pixel_nobeam} presents a quantitative comparison across several statistical diagnostics.
+Fig.~\ref{fig:pixel_nobeam} presents a quantitative comparison across several statistical diagnostics.
 From left to right, the panels show the temperature distributions, the pixel-to-pixel correlation between reconstructed and true fields, and the correlation coefficient as a function of frequency.
 Both FD+UNet and PCA+UNet reproduce the HI histogram with high fidelity over the entire dynamic range, whereas the PCA-only reconstruction is systematically biased toward lower amplitudes.
 The pixel-level comparison further indicates that the two UNet-based models preserve an almost perfectly linear relation relative to the target temperatures, while the PCA-only case shows a biased correlation with systematically reduced amplitudes.
-The correlation coefficients remain above 0.99 across the full band for both UNet-based approaches, confirming their stable and accurate recovery of the HI signal, in contrast to the substantially degraded correlations produced by PCA-only.
+The correlation coefficients remain above 0.99 across the full band for both UNet-based approaches, confirming their stable and accurate recovery of the HI signal, in contrast to the substantially degraded correlations produced by the PCA-only method.
 A minor decline at the band edges appears in the FD+UNet case, which arises from boundary effects introduced by the finite-differencing operation.
 Because the first and last channels lack symmetric neighboring information, the differencing step cannot be applied consistently at those locations, resulting in reduced accuracy near the frequency boundaries.

-Figure~\ref{fig:pk1d_nobeam} compares the ratios of the auto-power spectrum (left) and cross-power spectrum (right) between the recovered and true fields.
+Fig.~\ref{fig:pk1d_nobeam} compares the ratios of the autopower spectrum (left) and cross-power spectrum (right) between the recovered and true fields.
+Here, the auto- and cross-power spectra probe complementary aspects of the reconstruction quality.
+The autopower spectrum is sensitive to the recovery of the fluctuation amplitude, whereas the cross-power spectrum more directly measures the phase consistency between the reconstructed field and the true HI signal.
+For this reason, we primarily use the cross-power spectrum to assess the fidelity of the reconstruction, while the autopower spectrum serves as a complementary diagnostic of amplitude-related biases.
 For the recovered $P(k)$, the error bars represent the $1\sigma$ variance estimated from the test samples.
 The black error bars on the reference line are derived from the theoretical variance associated with the finite number of Fourier modes in a limited volume \cite{2021PhRvD.104d3528S}, given by

 where $N_k$ is the number of independent $k$-modes in each bin.
 Both FD+UNet and PCA+UNet accurately recover the power spectra across the full $k$-range.
 By contrast, PCA alone performs poorly at all scales, especially at low $k$, where it suffers significant signal loss.